Why businesses lose trust when they can’t deliver on what they promise

 On the inside, the business feels fragmented.

-At a certain point, misalignment stops being an internal issue and starts affecting growth.
+At a certain point, this stops being an internal issue and starts affecting growth.

 And the business has to work harder and harder to maintain momentum.

-Instead of building trust over time, you’re constantly trying to rebuild it.
+Instead of building trust over time, the business is constantly trying to recover it.

 You can’t solve operational problems with better branding.

-In fact, stronger branding can sometimes make the problem worse — because it raises expectations that the business isn’t equipped to meet.
+In fact, stronger branding can make the gap more visible — because it raises expectations the business isn’t equipped to meet.

-For a brand to work properly, it needs to be supported by the way the business actually runs.
+For a brand to work properly, it needs to be supported by how the business actually runs behind the scenes.

 That means: